JuliaActuary/FinanceModels.jl/README.md

 - `accumulate(curve,time)` gives the accumulation factor through `time`
 - `forward(curve,time_from,time_to)` gives the average rate between the two given times

+### Combinations

+Different yield objects can be combined with addition or subtraction.
+See the [Quickstart](#quickstart) for an example.

 ## Related Packages